n00btube/sm-energy-sizing/README.md

 Just like how regular E-tanks work in the original game.

 This patch is named `reserve` and uses free space at $84:FFE0.

+# Reserve Tank Display Size

+This patch, `reserve-size`, changes the displayed size of reserve tanks in the equipment screen.
+The original game draws 100 reserve energy == 1 box, and if you change the pickup amount in SMILE to something different, like 180, the display shows more than 1 tank when Samus has exceeded 100 reserve energy.
+Until Samus has more than 200 capacity, the display _won’t_ show the second tank outlined-but-empty while her current levels are 100 or less.

+With the display-size patch, the drawing is changed so that each block on the display contains a configurable amount of energy (see `!newsize` in the patch.)
+It doesn’t fix any issues when the pickup value and tank size are mismatched, though.

+Some free space in bank $82 is used to separate division to find “number of tanks to draw” from the division to find the digits to display.

 # Applying